pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

 Using [events](/general/events/), tracking the progress of an experiment becomes very easy and can often be fully automated though.

-In this guide we will demonstrate how to save events at recording time and how to utilize them later during analysis to easily keep track of what phase a certain section of data was recorded in.
+In this guide, we will demonstrate how to save events at recording time and how to utilize them later during analysis to easily keep track of what phase a certain section of data was recorded in.

-To this end we are assuming a minimal experiment setup: we want to record subjects while they observe a series of images of animals and analyse how the average fixation duration differs for each image.
+To this end we are assuming a minimal experiment setup: we want to record subjects while they observe a series of images of animals and analyze how the average fixation duration differs for each image.

 ::: tip
 You can download the example data used in this guide [here](https://drive.google.com/file/d/1O-HJJbJWRBgcZS1sowCX2srmME5hTub0/view?usp=sharing) and find the code [here](https://github.com/pupil-labs/pupil-docs/tree/master/src/neon/real-time-api/track-your-experiment-progress-using-events/).